The Ultimate Roundup of the 50 Cutest Dog Breeds as Puppies

 Cute dog #23: Pomeranian

 Maybe it’s the luxurious puff of fur around their chest and neck that gives them the courage of a lion, but these Poms are famous for thinking they can take on big dogs with their feisty bark.
-They’re larger than life egos extend to humans and they’ll relish being the center of attention.
+These short-legged dogs‘ larger-than-life egos extend to humans and they’ll relish being the center of attention.
 They are typically very playful and love to be the center of attention, which isn’t hard to do when you’re a smart, curious, and feisty breed.
 Fallen in love with two breeds?
 Mixed breed dogs give you the best of both worlds.

 Cute dog #24: Shetland sheepdogs